 By Rick Steves

-The late Victorian era (c.
-1880–1905) was the Golden Age for pub building.
-Back then, the economy was booming, and pub owners, drunk on profits, invested in fancying up their watering holes.
-These swanky places are often decorated with heavy embossed wallpaper ceilings, fine tile work, etched glass, ornate carved stillions (the big central hutch for storing bottles and glass), and even urinals equipped with a place to set your glass.
+Late-Victorian pubs are more common, such as the lovingly restored 1897 Princess Louise (208 High Holborn).
+These places are fancy, often with heavy embossed wallpaper ceilings, decorative tile work, fine-etched glass, ornate carved stillions (the big central hutch for storing bottles and glass), and even urinals equipped with a place to set your glass.

 Pub grub is better than it sounds, and getting tastier every year.
 Pubs often serve traditional dishes, such as “bangers and mash” (sausages and mashed potatoes) and roast beef with Yorkshire pudding, but you’re just as likely to find pasta, curried dishes, and quiche on the menu.